 All Year 3 and Year 4 required activities must be made up.
 Arrangements for make-up must be made and approved by the preceptor/Director of Medical Education and the appropriate Regional Assistant Dean at least THREE WEEKS prior to attending the meeting.
+Students must still meet the criteria listed in section III above.
 Exceptions for Student Officers: students who hold an office in a school-supported club or organization and are required to attend national meetings.